 SAMUEL DRUMMOND & CO.
-PAKES this method of informing their friends and the public generally that they have determined to conduct in future their business entirely by wholesale; and now appear before their friends with an entire stock of Boots, Shoes and Brogans, Travelling and Packing Trunks, Carpet Bags and Valices.
+TAKES this method of informing their friends and the public generally that they have determined to conduct in future their business entirely by wholesale; and now appear before their friends with an entire stock of Boots, Shoes and Brogans, Travelling and Packing Trunks, Carpet Bags and Valices.
 French and American Calf and Kip Skins, Wax and Russett Leather, Goat, Kid and French Morocco Skins, Linings, Binding and Cochneal Roan Oak and Hemlock Sole Leather, Shoemaker's tools and Fudings in every possible variety.
-All which we particularly invite the attention of the We are now receiving the largest and most complete stock of goods ever offered in Petersburg: which we shall take great pleasure in showing our friends.
+All which we particularly invite the attention of the trade.
+We are now receiving the largest and most complete stock of goods ever offered in Petersburg : which we shall take great pleasure in showing our friends.
 Our prices shall be as low as similar goods can be sold in any market.
-Having purchased our goods at first hand, and early in the summer, we eel persuaded, we can offer inducements.
-The advantages of buying goods of Wholesale dealers are so many, we think it needless to enumerate them.
+Having purchased our goods at first hand, and early in the summer, we feel persuaded, we can offer inducements.

+The advantages of buying goods of Wholesale dealers are so many, we think it needless to enu merate them.
 Our stock will always be large and commanding.
-We respectfully solicit a call from persons pur chasing Shoes or Leather-We have removed to the store formerly occupied by Smyth & Dunn, a few doors below McIlwaine, Son & Co , Petersburg, Virginia.
-SAMUEL DRUMMOND, JOHN M. WYCHE.
+We respectfully solicit a call from persons purchasing Shoes or Leather-

+We have removed to the store formerly occupied by Smyth & Dunn a few doors below Mcllwaine, Son & Co , Petersburg, Virginia.
+SAMUEL DRUMMOND,

+JOHN M. WYCHE.
 Petersburg, Aug.
 16, 1853.
-Hermann J. Meyer, 164 WILLIAM ST., NEW YORK, published this day:
+Hermann J. Meyer,

+164 WILLIAM ST., NEW YORK, published this day: UNITED STATES ILLUSTRATED.

-UNITED STATES ILLUSTRATED. near Saratoga and the Bunker Hill Monument.
+AST, No 1.
+Containing accurate Views and near Saratoga and the Bunker Hill Monument.
 WEST, No. 1.
-Lake Ithasca (Sources of the Mississippi), Falls of St. Anthony (two plates) and San Francisco.
+Lake Ithasca (Sources of the Mississippi) Falls of St. Anthony (two plates) and San Francisco.

 PRICE: 50 CENTS PER NUMBER.
-Each Subscriber to East and West receives .MEYER'S UNIVERSUM, Vol. II.
+Each Subscriber to East and West receives MEYER'S UNIVERSUM, Vol. II.

 No 1.
-Containing the Views and Descriptions and other appliances for teaching the elements of na; and Valley of Goecksu, near Constantinople.
+Containing the Views and Descriptions River San Juan, Nicaragua; Laxenburg near Vienna; and Valley of Goecksu, near Constantinople.
 PRICE: 25 CTS.
-PER NUMBER, Each Subscriber to Vol. II. receives a historical Picture, the Maid of Saragossa, as a Premium with the last number.
+PER NUMBER.
+Each Subscriber to Vol. II. receives a historical Picture, the Maid of Saragossa, as a Premium with the last number.
+June 24, 1853.
+JOHN P. LEIGH & SON.
+Grocers No. 10, Campbell's Wharf, NORFOLK, VA.